Universal Pl\"ucker coordinates for the Wronski map and positivity in real Schubert calculus: Introduction

 Finally, in \cref{sec:discussion}, we discuss several results related to \cref{thm:main} and its consequences in real algebraic geometry, as well as a variety of open problems.
 We give the precise scheme-theoretic version of \cref{thm:main}\ref{main_eigenspace}, as discussed in \cref{sec:schemeintro}; in particular, this yields a general formula for the dimension of the Bethe algebras $\bethe$ and $\bethenu$.
 As discussed in \cref{sec:basesintro}, we use \cref{thm:main} to exhibit two different bases of the solutions $V_E \in \Wr^{-1}(g)$ to the inverse Wronski problem.
 We explain how Grassmann duality and the $\PGL_2$-action on $\Gr(d,m)$ are reflected in the structure of $\bethe$ and $\bethenu$.
 We discuss the combinatorial meaning of the commutativity relations \eqref{eq:commutativity}, and an extension of the $\tau$-function of the KP hierarchy \eqref{eq:tauintro} to the infinite symmetric group $\symgrp{\infty}$.
 Finally, we discuss open problems and longstanding conjectures relating to \cref{thm:ssc,thm:secant,thm:positive}, including the general form of the secant conjecture and the total reality conjecture for convex curves.

-\paragraph*{Acknowledgements.} We thank Frank Sottile for helpful discussions.
+\paragraph*{Acknowledgements.} We thank Evgeny Mukhin and Frank Sottile for helpful discussions, John Harnad for informing us of the paper \cite{alexandrov_leurent_tsuboi_zabrodin14}, David Speyer for providing \cref{ex:zerobasis} and allowing us to include it in our paper, and the reviewers for constructive feedback (including suggesting the addition of \cref{fig:implications} and \cref{thm:comparemultiplicity}).
 Calculations for this project were carried out using \texttt{Sage} \cite{sagemath}, including verification of \cref{thm:main}\ref{main_pluckers} up to $n=7$; we thank Mike Zabrocki for assistance with some parts of the code.